What to Wear to Work at a Retail Store

 If you've interviewed for a retail job and received a job offer, congratulations!
 Before you show up on your first day, take some time to check on what you should wear to work.
 That will help you avoid arriving either overdressed or underdressed.

 What's appropriate to wear will vary depending on the type of store.
 It's possible that the hiring manager will share the dress code.
-If her or she doesn't mention it, and doesn't provide information in a welcome packet, just ask.
+If they don't mention it, and you're not provided with information in a welcome packet or online, just ask.

 Here are guidelines for what to wear for a retail job, including designer stores, department stores, company stores, and big-box major retail stores.